arbor-sim/arbor/doc/concepts/interconnectivity.rst

 connectivity: the biophysical modelling of the chemical synapses themselves is the responsibility of the target cell model.

-Connection sites and gap junction sites are defined on locations on cells (more on cells :ref:`here <modelcells>`).
+Connection sites and gap junction sites are defined on locations on cells as part of the :ref:`cell description <model_cell_description>`.
 A recipe lets you define which sites are connected to which.

 .. _modelconnections:

 Connections
 -----------

 Connections implement chemical synapses between **source** and **target** cells and are characterized by having a transmission delay.

 Connections in Arbor are defined in two steps:

-1. Create **Source** and **Target** on two cells: a source defined on one cell, and a target defined on another.
+1. Create **source** and **target** on two separate cells as part of their :ref:`cell descriptions <model_cell_description>`.
+Sources typically generate spiking events.
+Targets are typically synapses with associated biophysical model descriptions.
-2. Declare the connection in the :ref:`recipe <modelrecipe>`: with a source and target identified using :gen:`cell_member`, a connection delay and a connection weight.
+2. Declare the connection in the :ref:`recipe <modelrecipe>`: with a source aget identified using :gen:`cell_member`, a connection delay and a connection weight.
+The connection should be declared on the target cell.

 .. _modelgapjunctions: